Jesus and Mary Chain

 “I don’t know,” Ida said.
 “Maybe I was going to visit my auntie, but I’m not sure.”

 He enlisted with the Royal Canadian Navy on his twenty-first birthday.
 It was 1939.
 During World War Two Canada commanded the fifth largest navy in the world.
 Archie met Ida when she was in nursing school in Halifax, where he was stationed with the fleet.
 “I was working a little job at the Charlottetown Hospital,” said Ida.
 “A friend of mine told me about the nursing course in Halifax.
 Right away I got the bug.”
-She and her friend enrolled, and her friend’s father drove them to Nova Scotia.
+She and her friend enrolled and her friend’s father drove them to Nova Scotia.

 After graduating, as part of her scholarship agreement, she worked at the Christie Street Veterans Hospital in Toronto.
-It was a Collegiate Gothic building originally built as the National Cash Register Company factory in 1913.
+It was a Gothic building originally built as the National Cash Register Company factory in 1913.
 “They gave us $45.00 a month to live on.”
 She and Archie dated long-distance by mail and phone.
 They got together when they could.
 When they did, they jumped into each other’s arms.

-In the gray of winter, crossing the Northumberland Strait from Cape Tormentine, New Brunswick, to Port Borden, Archie stood bundled up against the cold wind hands stuck in mittens leaning over the bow watching as the heavy boat broke through thick ice.
+In the gray of winter, crossing the Northumberland Strait from Cape Tormentine, New Brunswick, to Port Borden, Archie stood bundled up against the cold wind, hands stuck in mittens, leaning over the bow watching as the heavy boat broke through thick ice.
+“It would crunch ice into big blocks and turn them over like ice cubes as it went across,” he said.

-One afternoon, making his way from Halifax to South Rustico, coming off the ferry in December and driving up Route 13 from Crapaud, he was stopped by a snowdrift in the road.
+One afternoon, making his way from Halifax to South Rustico, coming off the ferry in December and driving up Route 13 from Crapaud, he was brought up short by a snowdrift in the road.
 “The road went down a valley and there was five feet of snow piled up,” Archie said.
 He reversed his 1935 Chrysler Airflow back to where the rear tires could get a grip on a stretch of clear road.
 “I hit the gas as hard as I could, went as fast as I could, hit the snow, everything disappeared, and I came out the other side.
 By the time I did the car was barely moving.
 I shut it off and caught my breath.”

 “We were in Lisbon when I got a message from Ida that she and my mother had decided on December 8th for our marriage,” Archie said.
-The executive order said to be ready.
+The executive order from home base said to be ready.
 “I went to the radio communications on board and sent a telegraph confirming my agreement.”
 They were married the day after Pearl Harbor was bombed by the Japanese.

-“That’s a hotel,” JT said.
+“That’s a bed and breakfast,” JT said.

 “That’s where I live,” Ida repeated.

 When JT knocked on the door with Ida standing behind him, a woman wearing an apron answered.
+She was drying her hands on a dish towel.

 “Trying to cross Route 6,” he said.